0 Series Shinkansen: 6-car R sets

-The 6-car R units with no Green car were first formed in June 1985, and were used on JR-West Kodama services between Shin-Osaka and Hakata.
-They were also used to operate services on the short Hakata-Minami Line from Hakata Station.
+The 6-car R units with no Green car were first formed in June 1985 and were used on JR-West Kodama services between Shin-Osaka and Hakata.
+They were also used to operate Kodama shuttle services on the short Hakata-Minami Line from Hakata station.

 The no. 3 cars of sets R2 and R24 were rebuilt as "Children's Saloons" with the former buffet counter area converted into a children's soft play area.
 These sets ran branded as "Family Hikari" during holiday periods.
 From March 1997 a refurbishment programme was commenced on the R sets, with new internal trim, rotating seats and new toilets/washing facilities.
-The refurbished units were recognisable externally by an extra thin blue line below the windows (as with West Hikari SK sets), and new "W" decals near the doors.
+The refurbished units were recognisable externally by an extra thin blue line below the windows (as with West Hikari SK sets) and new "W" decals near the doors.

 From April 2000, 6-car "WR" sets were created from former SK unit cars and renumbered in the R60 series.
 These retained the larger buffet area (disused) and 2+2 seating of the former West Hikari trains, and gradually replaced the remaining unrefurbished R sets.
 These units initially retained their "West Hikari" branding, but were gradually repainted into the new JR-West "Kodama" livery from May 2002.
 Initially scheduled to be withdrawn in 2006, the last three remaining sets (R61/R67/R68) remained in service until 30 November 2008.
-By June 2008 they had been repainted into their original ivory and blue livery with silver roofs.
+By June 2008, they had been repainted into their original ivory and blue livery with silver roofs.